anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-08-03-Chapter_1-New-York-City-Taxi-Fare-Prediction.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h3 id="1.2.2--Train-a-simple-model">1.2.2  Train a simple model<a class="anchor-link" href="#1.2.2--Train-a-simple-model"> </a></h3><p>As you determined, you are dealing with a regression problem.
+<h3 id="Train-a-simple-model">Train a simple model<a class="anchor-link" href="#Train-a-simple-model"> </a></h3><p>As you determined, you are dealing with a regression problem.
 So, now you're ready to build a model for a subsequent submission.
 But now, instead of building the simplest Linear Regression model as in the slides, let's build an out-of-box Random Forest model.</p>
 <p>You will use the RandomForestRegressor class from the scikit-learn library.</p>
 <p>Your objective is to train a Random Forest model with default parameters on the "store" and "item" features.</p>
 <p>Instructions:</p>